tmsoan/covid19-tracking-app/README.md

 # Covid-19 Statistics App - Android
-From the XX Engineering Department we want to improve the current visibility of Covid-19 and for that purpose we want to build a new mobile application using the public API from covid19api (​https://covid19api.com/​).
+We want to improve the current visibility of Covid-19 and for that purpose we want to build a new mobile application using the public API from covid19api (​https://covid19api.com/​).

 ## About This Project
 In this project I am building a Covid-19 Statistics App by using the FREE API data from [Covid-19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc).